akouz/HBus/README.md

 [Pic1](https://raw.githubusercontent.com/akouz/HBus/master/pic1.png)

   * After reset node issued a splash screen with ASCII text.
-NodeTest displays debug info until Prefix and SOF arrived.
+For debug purposes, NodeTest prints all data appeared between HBus messages.
+If data bytes can be represented as visible ASCII chars, nodeTest prints ASCII chars, otherwise it prints hex value in square brackets.
-  * First message is REV command (code 0x01) issued by NodeTest.
+  * First HBus message is REV command (code 0x01) issued by NodeTest.
 Its own ID is 0x1020, target node ID is 0x1234.
 MsgID is 0x003.
+NodeTest prints Prefix (0xFF), then message type (HBus or MQTT) and then message without byte-stuffing symbols and without CRC.
   * Next message is a reply to REV command (code 0x81).
 Reply is addressed to node 0x1020 (NodeTest) from node 0x1234.
 MsgID is 0x003.
   * Next message is STATUS command (code 0x02) issued by node 0x1020 (eg NodeTest) and addressed to node 0x1234.
 MsgID is 0x004.
   * Next message is a reply to STATUS command (code 0x82).
 Reply is addressed to node 0x1020 (NodeTest) from node 0x1234.
 MsgID is 0x004.